grammyjs/nestjs/README.md

 ## ⚠️ ALPHA STATUS DISCLAIMER

-> This project is both my first Grammy plugin and first NestJS project as well -- please be patient -- @drmikecrowe
+> This project is both my first grammY plugin and first NestJS project as well -- please be patient -- @drmikecrowe

 ### Alpha Status Implications